git-chglog/git-chglog/CONTRIBUTING.md

 ## Found a Bug?

-If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/git-chglog/git-chglog/issues) to our [GitHub Repository](https://github.com/git-chglog/git-chglog).
+If you find a bug in the source code, you can help us by [submitting an issue] to our [GitHub Repository].
 Even better, you can submit a Pull Request with a fix.

 ## Commit Message Format

-A format influenced by [Angular commit message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format).
+A format influenced by [Angular commit message].

 ```text
 <type>: <subject>